This is the manual of our Google Ad Manager Integration for WordPress.

 - choose the Google account your Ad Manager is hosted with

-- confirm the connection two times
+- confirm the connection

 Using Google Ad Manager ads

 The plugin creates a new ad type called “Google Ad Manager” in Advanced Ads.

 When selected, the Ad Parameters box will list the available ad units.
 When your GAM account has fewer than 50 ad units, all ad units will be loaded after connecting to your account and be visible in the list.